An invitation to the sample complexity of quantum hypothesis testing: Sample complexity results

-The bounds given in Theorem~\ref{thm:binary_asymmetric} lead to the following asymptotic characterization of sample complexity of asymmetric binary quantum hypothesis testing, given by Corollary~\ref{corollary:binary-asymmetric-informal} below.
-Interestingly, the asymptotic sample complexity given in \eqref{eq:binary-asymmetric-informal1} below establishes the following asymptotic relationship between the number $n$ of samples and the type II error probability $\delta$:
+The bounds given in Theorem~\ref{thm:binary_asymmetric} lead to the following asymptotic characterization of the sample complexity of asymmetric binary quantum hypothesis testing, given by Corollary~\ref{corollary:binary-asymmetric-informal} below.
+Interestingly, the asymptotic sample complexity given in~\eqref{eq:binary-asymmetric-informal1} below establishes, up to a multiplicative constant, the following asymptotic relationship between the number $n$ of samples and the type~II error probability $\delta$:

-whenever $\varepsilon \in (0,1)$ is fixed to be a constant.
-This characterization is consistent with that from the quantum Stein's lemma \cite{HP91,ON00}, which states that the largest decaying rate of the type II error is governed by the quantum relative entropy whenever the type I error is at most a fixed $\varepsilon \in (0,1)$; i.e.,
+whenever $\varepsilon \in (0,1)$ is fixed to be a constant and provided that $\delta$ is sufficiently small.
+This characterization is consistent with that from the quantum Stein's lemma~\cite{HP91,ON00}, which states that the largest decaying rate of the type~II error probability is governed by the quantum relative entropy whenever the type~I error probability is at most a fixed $\varepsilon \in (0,1)$; i.e.,

-\begin{corollary}[Asymptotic sample complexity of asymmetric binary quantum hypothesis testing] Fix $\varepsilon,\delta \in (0,1)$, and let $\rho$ and $\sigma$ be as stated in Definition~\ref{def:binary_asymmetric}.
-By fixing the type~I error probability constraint $\varepsilon$ to be a constant, the sample complexity of asymmetric binary quantum hypothesis testing has the following characterization:
+\begin{corollary} [Bounds on sample complexity of asymmetric binary quantum hypothesis testing] Fix $\varepsilon,\delta\in\left( 0,1\right) $, and let $\rho$ and $\sigma$ be as stated in Definition~\ref{def:binary_asymmetric}.
+For sufficiently small $\delta$, the sample complexity of asymmetric binary quantum hypothesis testing satisfies the following bounds:

-provided that there exists $\gamma>1$ such that $\widetilde{D}_{\gamma}(\rho\Vert\sigma)<+\infty $.
-Alternatively, by fixing the type~II error probability constraint $\delta$ to be a constant, the sample complexity of asymmetric binary quantum hypothesis testing has the following characterization:

-provided that there exists $\gamma>1$ such that $\widetilde{D}_{\gamma}(\sigma\Vert\rho)<+\infty $. \end{corollary}
+provided that there exists $\gamma\in(0,1]$ such that $D_{1+\gamma}(\rho \Vert\sigma)<+\infty$. \end{corollary}